I’m filling in for Rush Limbaugh

 On MSNBC’s “The Melissa Harris-Perry Show”, the host of the eponymous program shared her “imaginings” this week about what signs pop diva Beyoncé could have danced in front of at last week’s MTV Video Music Awards.
 During the show, the singer performed in front of a huge sign that read “Feminist”.
 For Melissa Harris-Perry, that was simply not progressive enough.
 “So I have been having | Read More »

 The “We Have No Strategy” Strategy Has the Obama Team Confused

-On today’s edition of Coffee and Markets, Brad Jackson and Allysen Efferson are joined by Bill McClay to discuss his new book on why place matters, our society’s mobility and if Detroit can be saved.
+On today’s edition of Coffee and Markets, Brad Jackson and Allysen Efferson are joined by David Patterson to discuss the Obama Administration’s confused stance on ISIS, the mixed message of chief officials and the lame response to Putin.

 Read More »

 Will The Dallas Cowboys Defense need Michael Sam?
 He’s a perfect fit for America’s Team!
 He sure makes football sense for The Cowboys!* But they’d need to open a spot for him.
 Because of what changed with Sam since draft day.
 After the Cowboys finally gave in to the Politboro dictats of The Ministry of Love over in Bristol, Connecticut, and added !THE_FIRST_OPENLY_GAY_MAN_EVER_DRAFTED_IN_THE_NFL! to their | Read More »

 The President Is Not Checked Out

 Many people suggest President Obama has checked out.
 He treats the ever growing threat of ISIS as an abstraction.
 Sources from within the administration are now more openly admitting that for almost a year intelligence and Pentagon officials have advised the President of the threat.
 He has chosen to do very little.
 Last Wednesday, he said we would “shrink” ISIS and make it “a manageable | Read More »

 Tech at Night: Your phone calls and texts were never secure.